Knappenx/weather_app/README.md

 # weather_app

-This is the first Django project I made using guides and tutorials to add API features to a website.
+This is the first Django project I made using guides and tutorials to add API features into a website.